 Is the project solely focused on the main cities?

-Again no – in particular the growth of fintech allows the development of virtual clusters that can spread widely across both locations inside and outside of the main urban areas.
+Again no – in particular the growth of new industries allows the development of virtual clusters that can spread widely across both locations inside and outside of the main urban areas.

 What’s the view of the Initiative on Brexit?